Postpartum Recovery

 Feel for the deep core muscles just inside your 2 hips points

-Engage your abdominals by drawing 2 hip points together (belly should not protrude) and zipping from bottom to top
+Engage your abdominals by drawing 2 hip points together and zipping from bottom to top (belly should not protrude)

 Practice engaging this muscle then relaxing